Steve Ogrizovic: Coaching career

-During Iain Dowie's spell as manager, Ogrizovic was the manager of the Coventry City Reserve Team and he continued to hold this under Chris Coleman.
-He was also caretaker manager in conjunction with Brian Borrows at the end of the 2001–02 season, between Roland Nilsson's departure and Gary McAllister's appointment.
-He was Coventry City's Goalkeeping coach from 2008 to 2019.
+Ogrizovic was caretaker manager in conjunction with Trevor Peake at the end of the 2001–02 season, between Roland Nilsson's departure and Gary McAllister's appointment, and for a couple of days towards the end of the 2003–04 season.
+During Iain Dowie's spell as manager, Ogrizovic was the manager of the Coventry City reserve team, and he continued to hold this role under Chris Coleman.
+He was Coventry City's goalkeeping coach from 2008 to 2019.

 Personal life

 Ogrizovic is the son of Nikola Ogrizović (Никола Огризовић), a Yugoslav (Serb) prisoner of war in Italy during World War II, who sought refuge in the United Kingdom after being liberated by British troops.
 Ogrizovic served both as a Police Cadet and as a Police Officer at Mansfield Police Station in Nottinghamshire prior to signing as a professional footballer.
 In 2003 Ogrizovic was the subject of a hoax that said that he had been kidnapped in Kazakhstan and an online petition was set up to campaign to get him released.
 This was proved to be false when the Coventry Evening Telegraph interviewed him at Coventry City's training ground at Ryton-on-Dunsmore.

-Politically, Ogrizovic campaigned for his local Conservative Party candidate in the 1987 UK General Election.